LuizPauloLPG2/de-structuring-a-response-callback/README.md

-# de-structuring-a-response-callback

-desestruturação de uma resposta de retorno de chamada
+Desestruturação de uma resposta de retorno de chamada

 # When executing a GET request you can be unstructured the return data that comes in the callback and creating the variables that you want to get certain data ...